eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/offline_mode.rst

 Opening a Recording
 ===================

-Use **File → Open Recording…** to select a recording file.
+Use **File → Open Recording...** to select a recording file.
 Two formats are supported:

 * **MCAP** (``.mcap``).
 * **SQLite** (``.db``).

 While a recording is open, the window title shows ``Fast DDS Monitor Pro | Offline: <filename>`` and a playback bar appears at the bottom of the window.

+Opening a recording never interrupts a live session.
+If the current window has never started a monitor, the recording opens in that same window.
+If a monitor has already been started in it (whether still active or since stopped), the recording instead opens in a **new, independent monitor application**, leaving the original live monitor running untouched.
+The two applications are separate processes, so you can inspect the recording and keep monitoring at the same time, and closing one does not close the other.

 .. _offline_mode_trim: